surister/cratedb-guide/docs/domain/timeseries/advanced.md

 (timeseries-analysis-metadata)=
 ## Metadata Integration

-CrateDB is particularly effective when you need to combine time-series data with metadata, for instance, in scenarios where data like sensor readings or log entries, need to be augmented with additional context for more insightful analysis.
+CrateDB is particularly effective when you need to combine time series data with metadata, for instance, in scenarios where data like sensor readings or log entries, need to be augmented with additional context for more insightful analysis.
 See also [](#document).

-CrateDB supports effective time-series analysis with fast aggregations, a rich set of built-in functions, and [JOIN](inv:crate-reference#sql_joins) operations.
+CrateDB supports effective time series analysis with fast aggregations, a rich set of built-in functions, and [JOIN](inv:crate-reference#sql_joins) operations.